Easter eggs are always fun to receive but did you realise you could have even more fun by making your own.

-- Selection of your preferred confectionery (optional), see note c below
+- Selection of your preferred confectionery (optional)

-- Ingredients to decorate (optional), see note e below
+- Ingredients to decorate (optional)

-- The 600g of chocolate was sufficient for us to make a 16cm egg, an 11cm egg plus 6 mini eggs.
-Even if making just once small egg temper at least 300g of chocolate.
+- The 600g (1lb 5oz) of chocolate should be sufficient to make about 3 x 14cm (5½in) Easter eggs.
+Even if making just one small egg temper at least 300g of chocolate.
 Anything less makes the process very difficult.